simonriou/multiple-elevators/README.md

 Multiple elevators
 ======================

-Latest update: March, 18th
+Latest update: March, 26th

 # Usage
 Here is a detailed explaination on how to use the multiple elevators repository.
+The binary for the client can be found in the `./binaries` directory, or can be downloaded from the releases section.
 ## First launch
 Each elevator client must have a dedicated elevator server.
 One 'elevator' is thus composed of either a simulator (in the `./binaries` folder, `simElevatorServer`, `simElevatorServer.exe`, `simElevatorServerMacOS`) OR hardware server (`elevatorServer`) AND of a client (`./binaries` folder, `elevatorClient`, `elevatorClientMacOS` or `elevatorClientWindows.exe`).
 In the future, 'server' will refer to either the hardware server or the simulator.
 The recommended process to launch multiple is the following: